Louis Littlepage: Final years

 In 1795, the year of the third and final partition of Poland, Littlepage wanted to return to Virginia, bearing a letter of support from King Poniatowski to George Washington.
 However, he was forced by scarce resources to remain in Europe.
 During these years, he was nevertheless able to render financial assistance to the distressed Princess Gagarin and Adrienne de Lafayette.
 According to his own account, Littlepage wanted to accompany Poniatowski to Grodno even into house arrest.
 He was prevented from doing so by order of the Russian Empress Catherine II.
 After Catherine's death in late 1796, Paul I forced Stanislas to Petersburg, forever away from Poland.
 His death occurred in 1798 causing overwhelming grief for Littlepage.

 The Emperor Paul I reversed many of Catherine's decisions, probably resulting in Littlepage being promised his backpay in about 1800.
 Finally, in 1801, he was able to return to America.
 Since 1786 Littlepage had often corresponded with Thomas Jefferson concerning occurrences and perceptions in Europe.
 On his return, he went directly to the Federal City to meet with President Jefferson.
 Thereafter he took up residence back in Virginia.
 Before a year had passed Lewis Littlepage died in Fredericksburg, Virginia on 19 July 1802.

+Legacy

+Littlepage Collection

+Twenty items of clothing owned by Littlepage survived in the collection of The Valentine Museum in Richmond, Virginia, who were gifted the clothes in 1952 by dependents of Littlepage's stepbrother, Waller Holladay.
+The Littlepage Collection was part of over 300 historic clothing and textile items donated to The Colonial Williamsburg Foundation by The Valentine in 2023.
+The collection is believed to include garments that were created or purchased in Poland during Littlepage's political appointments there.
+It is now the largest collection of clothing owned by a single known person to exist in The Colonial Williamsburg Foundation and includes several richly embroidered suits, waistcoats, sashes, and medals.